npgrosser/logseq-diagrams-as-code/README.md

         }
     }

-## Decorating Diagrams
+## Styling and Decorating Diagrams

-There are some options to decorate your diagrams.
+There are some options to style and decorate your diagrams.

 ### Adding title and caption